svandenhout/EveryMarket/README.md

 - database for storing ~Users (or use facebook) & Products
 - google maps geocoding for checking products in the neighbourhood
+- !nope post ingredients to facebook? (i don't like this)

 problems
-- how do people approach each other
+- how do people approach each other??

 sollutions
-- facebook chat api (seems like the best possibility)
+- facebook chat api (seems like the best possibility) ! the facebook chat api is only usable by using/ building a chatserver ! which is very bad for the project scope
-- require facebook login (will change the system quite a bit)
+- require facebook login (will change the system quite a bit) ! is has that now...

+- the most usable sollution will probably be let the seller select a timeframe when users can visit to buy

 extras (i will not do these)
 - intergrate payment & shipping options